 Assuming you don’t have a problem with warm jackets and cozy scarves, winter is the perfect time to visit Italy.
 The crowds miraculously disperse and consequently, prices fall.
-The Christmas season also brings renowned markets, light displays, and magical weather that turn this already charmed country into an enchanting fairy-tale.
-What’s more, the seasonal food does just the trick in keeping you warm for your entire vacation.
+The Christmas season also brings renowned markets, light displays, and magical weather.
+Here are the five coolest places to spend winter in Italy!

 Sicily is the exception to the southern rule of rainy days.
 While drizzle is possible, it’s not common.
-Instead, the winter months are actually a very pleasant time to visit the otherwise tropical island.
+Instead, the winter months are actually a very pleasant time to visit the island.
 Cooler but not frigid temperatures give you a new way to experience Christmas and the winter season.
 Plus, the Italian island is way off the radar of most tourists after September.

 - Eat your heart out!
 The summer months weigh you down even just after one panino.
 Luckily, colder months encourage more eating and Sicily is the place where you want to do that.
 Check out Palermo’s food and street markets.